-The following are stories that have been featured on Hollings Cancer news site.
+The following are stories that have been featured on the Hollings Cancer Center news site.

 Being six months pregnant in Charleston in July can be trying.
 Heather Toeppner had resigned herself to the heat.
 What she hadn’t counted on, though, was the cancer diagnosis.